tminglei/slick-pg/README.md

   def pgjson = "jsonb" // jsonb support is in postgres 9.4.0 onward; for 9.3.x use "json"

   // Add back `capabilities.insertOrUpdate` to enable native `upsert` support; for postgres 9.5+ override protected def computeCapabilities: Set[slick.basic.Capability] =
     super.computeCapabilities + slick.jdbc.JdbcCapabilities.insertOrUpdate

   override val api = MyAPI

-  object MyAPI extends API with ArrayImplicits
+  object MyAPI extends ExtPostgresAPI with ArrayImplicits
                                       with DateTimeImplicits
                                       with JsonImplicits
                                       with NetImplicits
                                       with LTreeImplicits
                                       with RangeImplicits
                                       with HStoreImplicits
                                       with SearchImplicits
                                       with SearchAssistants {
     implicit val strListTypeMapper = new SimpleArrayJdbcType[String]("text").to(_.toList)
     implicit val playJsonArrayTypeMapper =
       new AdvancedArrayJdbcType[JsValue](pgjson,